A delicate intervention could save him

 The defect of this gene in the boy prevents his body from producing fully functional cells to compensate for those affected by dystonia, causing immeasurable pain and uncontrolled movements of the lower limbs.

-“Before he got the right medication, he could have cramps and spasms for 18 straight hours, crying and screaming nonstop.
+“Before he got the right medication, he might have cramps and spasms for 18 straight hours, crying and screaming nonstop.
 It was psychological torture for all of us,” says the father who, like his spouse, Amélie Robitaille, had to quit his job to devote himself to the needs of his son.

 To allow William to live in a “semi-comfortable” way, they must administer 17 doses of 10 different drugs daily, including hyperpotent painkillers.